konflux-ci/architecture/ADR/adr-0007-change-management.md

 A good rule of thumb: consider whether external stakeholders (customers, other service owners, our business owners) would expect advance notice of the change or planned outage.
 If so, this is the process to notify them.

 ### Change Sensitivity or EOQ Sensitivity
 Change Sensitivity is a period of time where specific applications or services need to remain stable.
-Sometimes this could be to major public events (such as Red Hat Summit), and other times it's related to financial close and reporting, such as End of Quarter Sensitivity (EOQ Sensitivity).
+Sometimes this could be due to major public events (such as Red Hat Summit), and other times it's related to financial close and reporting, such as End of Quarter Sensitivity (EOQ Sensitivity).

 During these periods, which are tracked in the Pipeline Temperature status in the App Studio Program Calls, if a change will impact production infrastructure, sales, financial close, analysis, and financial reporting, the change will need to be approved by additional reviewers as described in the Change Enablement docs.